slviajero/tinybasic/README.md

 Programs are always fully tokenized at input.
 This includes keywords, numbers, strings and variables names.
 No lexical analysis is done or needed at runtime.
 The stored BASIC program resembles more a byte code language than a stored interpreter code.
 This is the concept Steve Wozniak used on the Apple 1.

-The core interpreter loop runs at approximately one token every 7 micro seconds on an Arduino UNO.
-On an ESP it runs at 1.4 micro seconds per token.
+The core interpreter loop runs at approximately one token every 7 microseconds on an Arduino UNO.
+On an ESP it runs at 1.4 microseconds per token.

 For further information, please look at: https://github.com/slviajero/tinybasic/wiki

+There is a set of BASIC programs in the examples section https://github.com/slviajero/tinybasic/tree/main/examples of the repo.
+They showcase language features and use cases.

 ## Files in this archive

-basic.c is the program source. basic.h the header file.
-TinybasicArduino/TinybasicArduino.ino is an exact copy of basic.c.
+basic.c is the program source. basic.h is the header file.
+TinybasicArduino/TinybasicArduino.ino is a copy of basic.c.
+The Arduino and POSIX source code is the same.

 In addition to this file and basic.h you need a hardware definition file.